tomashrdlicka/Envelope_Audio_Visualiser/README.md

-# Unity Music-Driven Reactive Visualizer
+# Unity Envelope and Beat Mapping Audio Visualiser Project (VR)

 A dynamic, music-driven visualizer built in Unity, where lights, shapes, and shaders respond to real-time audio analysis.
 This project combines envelope following and beat detection techniques to extract audio characteristics to provide an immersive visual experience to music of choice.